 This advisory body is made up of elected members from across Canada’s organic sector and uses its collective knowledge to explain the meaning of and reasoning behind the standards.
 The main objective of the Standards Interpretation Committee is to help guide the Canadian Food Inspection Agency in its enforcement of the standards, but the interpretation process involves stakeholders of all levels.

 The Standards Interpretation Committee posts 30-day comment periods for newly proposed questions and answers.
-Feedback from certification verification bodies, certifying bodies, operators and other organic stakeholders is encouraged!
+Feedback from conformity verification bodies, certifying bodies, operators and other organic stakeholders is encouraged!
 View the list of current comment periods here.

 The Organic Federation of Canada sends out comment period notifications, as well as other news pertaining to the Canadian Organic Standards, via the Info-Bio newsletter.
 Sign up here.